elastic/kibana/packages/response-ops/alerts_table/README.md

 ## Usage

-In addition to `EuiDataGrid`'s functionality, the table manages the paginated and cached fetching of alerts based on the provided `featureIds` (the final query can be refined through the `query` and `initialSort` props).
-The `id` prop is required in order to persist the table state in `localStorage`.
+In addition to `EuiDataGrid`'s functionality, the table manages the paginated and cached fetching of alerts, based on the provided `ruleTypeIds` and `consumers` (the final query can be refined through the `query` and `initialSort` props).
+The `id` prop is used to persist the table state in `localStorage`.

 ```tsx
 <AlertsTable